zctpljs/zctpljs/README.md

 - 👋 Hi!
-I’m Louis Shaw - a researcher at [BIT](https://www.bi.team/).
+I’m Louis Shaw - a researcher at [BIT](https://www.bi.team/) in London.
 - 🌱 I mainly use R, and am learning Python for experiment analysis at work.
 Keen to get good at data science.

 <!---